 We’re told how fit to be – and how to get that way.

-We’re told how to dress ourselves – what we can ‘get away with’ or how to cover up ‘problem areas.’
+We’re told how to dress ourselves to protect ourselves from violence; what we can ‘get away with’ or how to cover up ‘problem areas.’

 We’re told which body hair is acceptable and which isn’t.